deepworks-net/github.toolkit/actions/core/tag_operations/README.md

 - Tag operations that fail have descriptive error messages
 - Force flag required to overwrite existing tags
 - Proper exit codes for workflow control

+## Implementation Notes

+- Automatically configures a default Git identity (GitHub Actions) when running in environments where user.name and user.email are not set
+- Safe directory is configured automatically for GitHub workspace
+- Uses proper error handling and exit codes to ensure workflow continuity